BrandonGower-Winter/ECAgentTutorials/Introduction/README.md

 ```

 This will be the most complicated part of our model.
 As is the norm, our System base class
-requires a that we supply it with model it belongs too.
+requires a that we supply it with the model it belongs too.
 Like before, we will just
 pass this in when we create the system.
 You will also see one other value being pass in, "MONEY".
 This is the system's id.
 Just like the Agents, systems also require unique identifiers.
 The id is used by the SystemManager and some of the other Systems in ECAgent.

-If you look at the docs, you'll notice that the System base clas initiailization method has a
+If you look at the docs, you'll notice that the System base class initiailization method has a
 number of optional parameters.
 These parameters control how frequently and in what order your
 systems should run.
 It is out of scope for this tutorial but just know that our MoneySystem
 will run once at every iteration of our model.